Vijay Balasubramanian: Affiliations

 Vijay Balasubramanian has been a research associate and visiting professor at many institutions.
-These include Rockefeller University; the City University of New York (CUNY) Graduate Center; the École Normale Supérieure (ENS) in Paris, France; the International Centre for Theoretical Physics (ICTP) in Trieste, Italy; and the Vrije Universiteit Brussel (VUB) in Brussels, Belgium.
+These include Rockefeller University; the City University of New York (CUNY) Graduate Center; the École Normale Supérieure (ENS) in Paris, France; the International Centre for Theoretical Physics (ICTP) in Trieste, Italy; the Vrije Universiteit Brussel (VUB) in Brussels, Belgium; the University of Oxford in the UK; and the International Centre for Theoretical Sciences (ICTS) in Bangalore, India.
 In 2007–8, he was a fellow at the Institute for Advanced Study (IAS) (Princeton), supported by an IAS grant from Helen and Martin Chooljian.
 Since 2011, he has been a General Member of the Aspen Center for Physics in Aspen, Colorado.
 In 2022, he became an External Professor of the Santa Fe Institute.

 Honors

 Vijay Balasubramanian has won many prizes and fellowships.
 In 2005, Balasubramanian won first prize in the Gravity Research Foundation essay competition, with his colleagues Don Marolf and Moshe Rozali for an essay on “Information Recovery from Black Holes”.
 In 2006, he won the Ira H. Abrams Award for Distinguished Teaching – the highest teaching award given by the School of Arts and Sciences at the University of Pennsylvania.
 In 2012-13 he won a fellowship from the Fondation Pierre-Gilles de Gennes, which he held at the École Normale Supérieure (ENS) in Paris, France.
 In 2015, Balasubramanian was part of the international team of string theorists, computer scientists, and quantum information theorists that won a major grant from the Simons Foundation in New York to investigate the emergence of the fabric of spacetime from information.
-Their project is entitled, "It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information".
+Their project was entitled, "It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information".

 In 2019, the American Physical Society honored Balasubramanian by recognizing him as a Fellow of the society.
 His citation as a 2019 APS Fellow noted his "fundamental contributions clarifying the black hole information puzzle and black hole thermodynamics through work on the duality of quantum gravity and quantum field theory, and on black hole microscopics in theories of quantum gravity".

+In 2024-25, Balasubramanian held the Eastman Professorship at Balliol College, University of Oxford.